 - start with a foundation or bridging course

-- do a related course first and then reapply for the course they want.
+- do a useful related course and then reapply for the course they want.
 For example, if they want to become a nurse they could complete a Certificate in Health Studies, which would earn them enough credits for a nursing degree course.

 How to get more credits